Henry Philip Tappan: Philosophical writings

 Tappan embarked on writing a series of philosophical treatises that began to influence thinking in Europe.
 He had already made a name for himself by his writings on the freedom of the will, including such works as Review of Edwards' Inquiry into the Freedom of the Will, The Doctrine of the Will Determined by an Appeal to Consciousness, The Doctrine of the Will Applied to Moral Agency and Responsibility, and The Elements of Logic.
 These works had called forth favorable comment from both European and American scholars, including Victor Cousin, whom Tappan respected and whose precepts he followed.

 Isaac E. Crary and John Davis Pierce, the architects of Michigan's educational system, drew inspiration from the Prussian model of public instruction as detailed in Cousin's report.
 The Prussian system significantly influenced Michigan's educational plan before Tappan's administration, as evidenced by Francis W. Shearman's 1852 official state publication System of Public Instruction and Primary School Law of Michigan.
-Michigan's existing legislative and constitutional provisions, partly based on Prussian idea, likely attracted Tappan to the office.
+Michigan's existing legislative and constitutional provisions, partly based on Prussian ideas, likely attracted Tappan to the office.
 In his reports and addresses, Tappan expanded on the foundational ideas established by John D. Pierce further developing the educational plan of the state.

 Tappan shared Pierce's vision of a coordinated system of instruction, with a university at the apex and primary grades at the base.
 Through his observations of educational progress, Tappan concluded that the most effective approach to constructing such a system was to first establish the higher institution.
 He believed that as erudite administrators from this university gradually extended their influence, it would naturally lead to the creation and reinforcement of schools at lower levels, ultimately benefiting a broader population.